We strive to make healthcare more accessible to patients, while also supporting health training and research.

-Re-starting Care and Re-storing Hope in Covid times
+Restarting Care and Restoring Hope in COVID-19 times

-In South Africa, we support the Owethu modular health centres and Sha’p Left network which continue to bring affordable and quality primary healthcare within the reach of low-income communities.
+In South Africa, we support Sha’p Left network which continues to bring affordable and quality primary healthcare within the reach of low-income communities.

-Purpose-built containers drive health and hope during in Covid
+Purpose-built containers drive health and hope in COVID-19 times

-Under its Sha’p Left initiative, the Foundation has innovatively modelled containers into low-cost clinics to advance Covid testing accelerate chronic medicine dispensing in remote areas in South Africa
+Under its Sha’p Left initiative, the Foundation has innovatively modelled containers into low-cost clinics to advance COVID-19 testing and accelerate chronic medicine dispensing in remote areas in South Africa.

 Chronic Medicine Dispensation Units

-The Foundation in South Africa has established five chronic medicine dispensation points for patients who otherwise have to collect their medication from government health facilities.
-This provides greater convenience for patients and has helped with greater treatment adherence as well as decongested the government health facilities.
+The Foundation in South Africa has established 50 chronic medicine dispensation points for patients who otherwise have to collect their medication from government health facilities.
+This makes it more convenient for patients, improves adherence to treatment and has also helped to decongest the government health facilities.

-The existing medicine pick-up centers are providing chronic medicines to patients hence decongesting government centres to support social distancing and patient safety.
+The chronic medicine pick-up centres help with decongesting government centres thereby supporting social distancing and patient safety.